greggg-rgb/remote-serial/README.md

 # remote-serial
 Simple server and client scripts to route a Serial port through LAN.
+Needed a simple, free script to have a remote workstation accessing the COM ports from an on-field laptop.
-Works for me
+Works for me.

 Server usage example: